 - Colors or patterning – How do these help the bird?
 (Dull colors and patterns help with camouflage; brighter colors help males advertise for a mate and defend territory.)

 Have the children hold the feather lightly in one hand and wave it back and forth to feel the wind resistance.
 Do they think their feather is more likely a wing feather or a tail feather?
 If it seems to be a wing feather, which way does it move more easily?
 Can they tell if it was from a right or left wing?
 What are some questions they have about feathers?

-Materials: flight feathers – one per child – from a licensed owner or craft supply store; whiteboard and markers or chalk board and chalk; paper or journals, pencils, magnifying lenses; optional: colored pencils.
+Materials: flight feathers – one per child – from a licensed owner or craft supply store; whiteboard and markers or chalk board and chalk; journals or clipboards and paper, pencils, magnifying lenses; optional: colored pencils.